 prioritizing issues for our reporting

-Step 1: A team of employees from across our functions and business segments identified ESG topics that are salient to our stakeholders and our business.
-To do so, the team used internal and external sources, including international reporting guidelines and frameworks, ESG analytics, topics addressed in previous Corporate Responsibility Reports, feedback received on the 2014 Corporate Responsibility Report Highlights, media analysis, industry peer reviews, and a range of stakeholder engagements.
+Step 1: A team of employees from across our functions and business segments identified and validated ESG topics that are salient to our stakeholders and our business, using the outcome from our 2015 issue prioritization process as a basis.
+The team considered internal and external sources, including international reporting guidelines and frameworks, ESG analytics, topics addressed in previous Corporate Responsibility Reports, feedback received on the 2015 Corporate Responsibility Report Highlights, media analysis, industry peer reviews, and learnings from a range of internal and external stakeholder engagements.

 Step 3: The team sought feedback on the initial prioritization of issues through dialogues with internal subject matter experts and external stakeholders.

-Step 4: The team determined the issues that are of highest priority for our reporting, and we discuss each in our printed 2015 Corporate Responsibility Report Highlights and on our website.
+Step 4: The team determined the issues that are of highest priority for our reporting.

 reports from around the world

-Being honest and upholding the highest standards of integrity are among Chevron’s core values as a company.
-We believe in being transparent with and responsive to our stakeholders at all times.
+Being honest and upholding the highest standards of integrity and trust are among Chevron’s core values.
+We believe in being responsive to our stakeholders.

 board of directors

-We have strict policies and internal approval processes that comply with the letter and spirit of all applicable laws governing political contributions.
+Chevron has strict policies and internal approval processes that comply with all applicable laws governing political contributions.

-To promote revenue transparency globally, we participate in the multinational, multi stakeholder-run Extractive Industries Transparency Initiative (EITI).
+To promote revenue transparency globally, we participate in the multinational, multi stakeholder-run Extractive Industries Transparency Initiative.

-We lobby ethically, constructively and in a nonpartisan manner through direct communication with public officials – and encourage our employees, retirees and others to communicate with officials as permitted by law.
+We lobby ethically, constructively and in a nonpartisan manner.
+We encourage our employees, retirees and others to communicate with officials as permitted by law.